Will Bitcoin Become the MySpace of Cryptocurrencies?

 I am also concerned that a great deal of the increase in Bitcoin’s value has come from speculators buying in, and businesses stocking up on the coin in case they need to pay ransoms; if nothing changes, the combination of the fact that few law-abiding people actually benefit significantly from utilizing Bitcoin in their daily lives, the instability in Bitcoin’s value is making it decreasingly viable as a payment method, the probable arrival at some point of government regulations, and the underlying technology’s shortcomings, could ultimately transform Bitcoin into the “Myspace of cryptocurrencies” – what was once the biggest and the best can ultimately be eclipsed and replaced by superior offerings.

 Its underlying shortcomings could ultimately transform Bitcoin into the “Myspace of cryptocurrencies” – what was once the biggest and the best can ultimately be eclipsed and replaced by superior offerings.
-Click To Tweet
+Share on XIn short: Bitcoin has no intrinsic value, and it is possible that it will become worth very little, or even worthless, down the road.

 Blockchain, like social media, is here to stay, but who the dominant players will be as the market matures is still unknown.
 Of course, it is possible that Bitcoin will evolve into a standard currency on par with the dollar or Euro; with its shortcomings, however, I remain skeptical.

-(For full disclosure, at both the time that I wrote an earlier version of this article for Inc., and at the time that I published it to my website, I did not own any Bitcoin, but did own some Ethereum.)
+Bitcoin has no intrinsic value, and it is possible that it will become worth very little, or even worthless, down the road.
+Share on X(For full disclosure, at both the time that I wrote an earlier version of this article for Inc., and at the time that I published it to my website, I did not own any Bitcoin, but did own some Ethereum.)